Māori electorates: Mid-20th century

+In 1953, re-alignment of Māori electoral boundaries occurred.
 In the 1950s the practice of reserving electorates for Māori was described by some politicians "as a form of 'apartheid', like in South Africa".

 In 1967, the electoral system whereby four electorate seats were reserved for representatives who were specifically Māori ended.
-Following the Electoral Amendment Act of 1967, the 100-year-old disqualification preventing Europeans from standing as candidates in Māori electorates was removed.
+Following the Electoral Amendment Act 1967, the 100-year-old disqualification preventing Europeans from standing as candidates in Māori electorates was removed.
 Simultaneously, the act allowed Māori to stand in general electorates.
-Since 1967, therefore, there has not been any electoral guarantee of representation by candidates who have Māori descent.
-While this still means that those elected to represent Māori electors in the Māori electorates are directly accountable to those voters, those representatives are not required to themselves be Māori.